What Is Crawl Space Moisture Repair?

 Other contributing factors include poor drainage, groundwater intrusion, and unsealed crawl space vents.
 These conditions allow moisture to build up and remain trapped beneath the home.

-Why Some Crawl Space Moisture Fixes Don't Work
+Why Do Some Crawl Space Moisture Fixes Fail?

 Many crawl space repairs focus on covering surfaces instead of controlling moisture sources.
 Systems like vapor barriers, encapsulation, and dehumidifiers are often installed without addressing how moisture is entering the crawl space.